bizlett/movie-search/README.md

 There are a few steps associated with getting to the endpoint of displaying the results in this container.
 First the user searches by the name of their chosen actor, writer or director.
 If the search is given the correct input, it will grab the person id associated with that person based on what they are known for - writing, directing or acting.

-A second call to the api is then made.
+A second call to the API is then made.
 This function uses the person id grabbed from the first function to get their full movie credits.

 The movie credits are then displayed in this section and the header is revealed using a third function.